Learn about business insurance requirements and the most common policies for general contractors in California.

 Whether you're in Los Angeles, San Jose, San Diego, or elsewhere in the state, general contractors in California must carry the following insurance coverage to comply with county or state laws:

-All general contractors in California are required to carry a surety bond and general liability insurance, which protects your business from expenses associated with common mishaps, such as customer injuries and property damage.
+All general contractors in California are required to carry general liability insurance, which protects your business from expenses associated with common mishaps, such as customer injuries and property damage.

 Contractor general liability insurance can also help protect against advertising injuries, such as libel, slander, and copyright infringement.
-So, for example, if an unhappy customer writes negative and untrue reviews online, you can have the legal recourse to fight the allegations and protect your reputation.
+So, for example, if one of your employees makes a false statement about a competitor on social media, this policy would cover your legal costs if the competitor sues.

 Commercial auto insurance protects vehicles owned by your general contracting company.
 It covers property damage and medical bills resulting from an accident, along with vehicle theft, weather damage, and vandalism.